Genfood/Project-ITS/README.md

 # Project-ITS

 The game is getting published automatically on GitHub Pages.
 Click [here](https://genfood.github.io/Project-ITS/out/) to play the game! 😏
+Best playable using Firefox. 🔥🦊

 ## Getting started